High chemical affinity increases the robustness of biochemical oscillations: Analytical theory for and in disordered networks with high affinity

+This derivation requires $L_j\geq 1$ because the non-trivial eigenvalue of the product $\mathbf Z_i \mathbf Z_j$, where $\mathbf Z_j \equiv \MA_j\MX_1^{(0)}$, is the product of the non-trivial eigenvalues of $\mathbf Z_i$ and $\mathbf Z_j$.
+However, the eigenvalue of the product of $\MA_i\MA_j$ is $not$ the product of their eigenvalues.
+Therefore, Eq.~\ref{eq:gamma} should not be valid if there are defect rates on either side of the same node in the network ($L_j = 0$).
+Nonetheless, our numerical results in the main text show that these expressions accurately predict the eigenvalues of the oscillator even when $L_j = 0$ for nearly all of the defects.
+In Appendix~\ref{sec:lj0}, we show how high affinity makes this possible.

-We emphasize that this result is only valid if the affinity per state is sufficiently high (in practice, as we show below, $\aff/N = 2$ is sufficient).
-Specifically, $N/\aff$ sets a length scale for correlations between defect rates, so that if $N/\aff \ll 1$ even adjacent defect rates become decorrelated. $\phi$ generally depends on $\mathcal O (N)$ parameters: specifically, all the values and locations of the uniform and defect rates in the model.
-Eqs.~\ref{eq:phinew} - \ref{eq:gamma} predicts that in this limit, $\phi$ depends on only a small, fixed number of parameters that does not scale with system size, namely, enough to specify the single-site probability distribution of the rates.
+While Eqs.~\ref{eq:phinew} and~\ref{eq:gamma} are only formally correct in the limit of high affinity, in practice, as we show in Figs.~\ref{fig:rtvsm} and~\ref{fig:rtvssigma}, they predict $\phi$ well even for rather small values of $\aff$.
+Specifically, $N/\aff$ sets a length scale for correlations between defect rates, so that if $N/\aff \ll 1$ the relative positions of defect rates do not affect $\phi$.
+Generally, $\phi$ depends on $\mathcal O (N)$ parameters, including the values and locations of the uniform and defect rates in the model.
+Eqs.~\ref{eq:phinew} - \ref{eq:gamma} predict that in the limit $N/\aff \ll 1$, $\phi$ depends only on the values of the rates.
 As such, changes in the remaining, irrelevant parameters will not affect oscillator timescales - in other words, the oscillator is robust to these changes.
-As we demonstrate below, this implies that the timescales and coherence of oscillations can be maintained even when no two rates in the network have the same value.
+As we demonstrate below, this implies that the period and coherence of oscillations can be maintained even in the presence of disorder in the rates.